nsfcac/MonSter/README.md

 # MonSter
 This is a monitoring tool for fetching Slurm-related data and saving data into influxDB.

-Currenty it only supports running locally, since it utilizes the Slurm libraries and header files.
+Currenty it only supports running locally, since it utilizes the Slurm libraries and header files and calls SlurmAPI.

 ### Prerequisites
 * [Slurm](https://www.schedmd.com)